k-pulkit/MasteringGCP-DataEngineering/lesson-2-cloud-sql/README.md

 ```shell
 psql --host=localhost --port=54321 --username=postgres --dbname=postgres -W
 ```
+To make the data transfers encryted, we can make use of SSL as well.
+The same should be enabled on server side.

 After this, we can move ahead with the development by setting up databases and namespaces for the users.